Two Ginger Recipes For Winter

-Soak away your anxiety with this potent, stress-relieving formula.
-The aromatics of the ginger will help open the lungs, support circulation, and stimulate warmth.
+Soak away your concerns with this potent, stress-relieving formula.
+The aromatics of the Ginger will help open the lungs, support circulation, and stimulate warmth.
 It's a perfect remedy for a rainy afternoon!

 And there you have it, 2 ways to stimulate digestion and circulate heat in an entirely doable, and delicious manner.
 Take that, autumn!

 - Ginger Jam: A Tasty Way To Fight Inflammation

 - To Snack Or Not To Snack?
 An Ayurvedic Perspective